neo2043/OpenCCTV/README.md

 > [!WARNING]
-> this repo is under development.
+> This repo is under active development.
-> when completed this repo will provide firmware for esp32 cam for backend and go code file
-> and executable file for rpi to run frontend(backend)